hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 }
 ```

-Note that undefined machines and groups are not added to the inventory.
+Note that unmanaged machines and undefined groups are not added to the inventory.
 For example, `group3` in the above example would not be added to the inventory file.

 A generated inventory might look like: